Matt Dillon: Career

 In 2002, he wrote and directed the film City of Ghosts, starring himself, James Caan and Gérard Depardieu.
 In 2005, he starred in Factotum, a film adaptation of an autobiographical work by Charles Bukowski.
 The same year he received critical praise and earned Best Supporting Actor Golden Globe and Academy Award nominations for his role in Crash, a film co-written and directed by Paul Haggis.
 In 2005, Dillon co-starred in Disney's Herbie: Fully Loaded and on March 11, 2006, hosted Saturday Night Live, in which he impersonated Greg Anderson and Rod Serling in sketches.

 Dillon starred in the comedy You, Me and Dupree, opposite Kate Hudson and Owen Wilson.
 The film opened on July 14, 2006.
 On September 29, 2006, Dillon was honored with the Premio Donostia prize in the San Sebastián International Film Festival.

 Dillon contributed his voice as the narrator, Sal Paradise, in an audiobook version of Jack Kerouac's novel On the Road.
 In 2006, he narrated Once in a Lifetime: The Extraordinary Story of the New York Cosmos.

 Dillon appeared in several music videos during his career.
 He made a cameo appearance as a detective in Madonna's Bad Girl music video which also stars Christopher Walken.
 Dillon appeared in 1987 in the music video for "Fairytale of New York" by the Irish folk-punk band The Pogues, playing a cop who escorts lead singer Shane MacGowan into the "drunk tank".
 In 2007, the band Dinosaur Jr. hired Dillon to direct the video for their single "Been There All The Time" from the album Beyond.
 That year, he guest-starred on The Simpsons episode "Midnight Towboy".
 Early in 2015, he played the role of a Secret Service agent in the FOX 10-episode series Wayward Pines.

 In 2018, Dillon played the lead role in the Lars von Trier thriller The House That Jack Built.
+In 2023, he was part of the ensemble cast in Wes Anderson's comedy Asteroid City.

 He portrayed Marlon Brando in the biopic about Maria Schneider Being Maria, which premiered at the 2024 Cannes Film Festival.

 Personal life

 Dillon was in a relationship with Cameron Diaz from 1995 to 1998.
-From 2014 to 2023 he has been in a relationship with italian actress, dancer and choreographer Roberta Mastromichele.
+From 2014 to 2023, he was in a relationship with Italian actress, dancer and choreographer Roberta Mastromichele.